KyleBenson/scale_client/README.md

 ### Configuration file
 Configuration files are written in the *YAML* language.
 See examples in the `scale_client/config` directory.
-There are currently 4 different sections to the configuartion file:
+There are currently 4 different sections to the configuration file:

 * `Main` - Configures aspects of the SCALE core, including the pub-sub broker, device or platform-specific information, networking, and event reporting policies.
 * `EventSinks` - Enable and configure `EventSink`s, which provide methods for handling the reporting of `SensedEvent`s to a data exchange or other entity.